-Yes, disabled veterans with a 10% VA rating or higher will see an estimated 8.9% COLA increase on their monthly VA compensation payment beginning January 2023.
+Yes, disabled veterans with a 10% VA rating or higher will see an 8.7% COLA increase on their monthly VA compensation payment beginning January 2023.

-An 8.9% COLA increase to VA disability rates in 2023 would be the largest boost in 40 years.
+The official 8.7% COLA increase to VA disability rates in 2023 is the largest boost in 40 years!

 How Do I Maximize My 2023 VA Disability Pay?